 Why do we screen the shoes at airports?
 Shoes are screened at airport security check if there is a suspicion of contraband or concealing explosive in the shoes.
 British terrorist Richard Reid, also known as the shoe bomber, attempted to detonate explosives hidden inside his sneakers on an American Airlines flight from Paris, France, to Miami, Florida.
 Luckily, he was stopped by the passengers and the crew.
 This happened on December 22, 2001, just three months after the September 11 attack on World Trade Center.
 From then on, TSA started randomly screening passengers’ shoes.
 The whole industry of airport friendly shoes was started, but those do not guarantee that the airport will not ask you to remove your shoes.

-Is dirty floor not a security hazard?
+Is a dirty floor not a security hazard?

 Did you ever see the cleaners at the airport security check area?
 Yes, that area where some passengers need to take their shoes off and then walk barefoot where others walk in shoes!
 Do you think they clean this zone once a day?
 More often?
 You can see the cleaners going through the terminal swiping the floors.
-But security measures and often crowding at the screening area do not allow them being as thorough as they should be at one of the most hazardous places at the airport.
+But security measures and often crowding at the screening area do not allow them to be as thorough as they should be at one of the most hazardous places at the airport.
 If they even get there during the operational hours!

 If viruses could spread through the airport security check, couldn’t we call that a potential terrorist threat?